Hochschild homology of structured algebras: Graphs and trees

 \subsection{Annuli}

-To define the Hochschild complex, we will use a chain complex of annuli.
+We introduce in this section a chain complex of annuli that will play an important role in our definition of the Hochschild complex: tensoring with this chain complex will be used to give the degree shift in the Hochschild complex and define the Hochschild differential.
+This will facilitates both keeping track of the signs, and making sure the actions we define are given by chain maps.

+This chain complex of annuli is closely related to the annular part of the category $\mathcal{D}$ described in \cite[Sec 6]{costello07}.
+Further, it resembles a chain complex used in \cite[Sec 11.2]{KS06} to describe the action of the Hochschild cochains of an algebra on its Hochschild chains.
+We will however {\em not} consider the Hochschild cochains in this paper, and the complex of annuli used here should rather be thought of as simply modeling the map $A^{\ot m}\to C_*(A,A)=\bigoplus_{n\ge 1}A^{\ot n}$.

 Let $\OC_A(\oc{m}{0},\oc{0}{1})\subset \OC(\oc{m}{0},\oc{0}{1})$ denote the component of the annuli with $m$ open incoming boundaries on one side, and one closed outgoing boundary on the other side.
 Each generating graph in this chain complex is build from a white vertex (the outgoing circle) by attaching trees, with possibly one unlabeled leaf as start half-edge for the white vertex.
 Inside this chain complex, we can consider the sub-chain complex $\mathcal{L}(m)$ of graphs with no unlabeled leaf.

 Figure~\ref{Ann} shows an example of an graph in $\mathcal{L}(12)$.
 Let $L_n=\lgl l_n \rgl$ denote the free graded $\Z$-module on a single generator in degree $n-1$, the graph $l_n$ of Figure~\ref{graphsex}(c).
 By cutting the graphs around their white vertex, the complex $\mathcal{L}(m)$ can be described as